robfatland/nexus/bash/index.md

 `bash index.md`: will point to terminal, tunnel sub-pages and other topics

-# bash
+# `bash` tactics

+This region of `nexus` is focused on configuring and operating on a cloud Virtual Machine as a data scienctist of some type.
+Sub-pages go into more detail: `conda` environments, `git`, `ssh` tunnels, terminal configuration.

-The Bourne Again Shell together with `ssh` is our first resource in managing cloud Virtual Machine use as a research environment.
+The Bourne Again Shell (`bash`) together with `ssh` is our first resource in managing cloud Virtual Machine use as a research environment.
 The goal is to configure a cloud VM to have a GitHub repo and some data science libraries, and then finally to start and use a Jupyter notebook server.